A new iPad app brings multimedia news creation and management to mobile users of Eidosmedia’s Méthode digital publishing platform.

 SwingApp can work both online and off.
 If content uploads are interrupted by a loss of network connection, they are resumed automatically when service is restored.
 In the meantime the user can work on open stories using local resources.
 A ‘send log’ shows the status of all items released to the workflow, allowing users to check on materials they have filed.

-SwingApp is a hybrid app, consisting of a native iOS framework hosting Web components.
+SwingApp is a web authoring software, consisting of a native iOS framework hosting Web components.
 “This gives us the best of both worlds,” said Maurizio Merli, Eidosmedia Digital Solutions Architect.
 “The native framework allows seamless integration with the iPad’s media sources and tools, from albums and libraries to the cameras and sound apps.
 The Web components allow us to update the app at any time without the user having to download and install anything.”

 SwingApp app complements Méthode’s other mobile interface, Memo, designed to work on Apple iPhone and Android handsets: “Memo is a great no-frills tool for journalists in the field who want to create and file content quickly as possible,” said Massimo Barsotti.
 “SwingApp, on the other hand, is a fully-featured workspace that can create a range of formats from video galleries to long-form journalism, as well as having powerful planning and management features.”